-50 Reasons Why You Need a Communications App
+50 Reasons Why You Need an Employee Communications App (2023 Update)

-There are so many reasons why you need a communications app to communicate in the modern workplace.
+There are so many reasons why you need a communications app to reach the modern workforce.
 We could have kept going, but we stopped at 50.

 Traditional Communications Channels Just Don’t Cut It